Family membership

 If the family member lives with the insured person If the family member lives apart from the insured person

-The family member's annual income must be less than 1.3 million yen (1.8 million yen if aged 60 or above, or disabled) and it must be less than one-half the income of the insured person.
-The family member's annual income must be less than 1.3 million yen (1.8 million yen if aged 60 or above, or disabled) and must be less than the amount of the allowance sent to the family member from the insured person.
+The family member's annual income must be less than 1.3 million yen (1.8 million yen if aged 60 or above, or a person with a disability that is eligible for receipt of Disability Employees' Pension benefits) and must be less than one-half the income of the insured person.
+The family member's annual income must be less than 1.3 million yen (1.8 million yen if aged 60 or above, or a person with a disability that is eligible for receipt of Disability Employees' Pension benefits) and must be less than the amount of the allowance sent to the family member from the insured person.

 Government measures to address annual income barriers (starting in October 2023)